nickgollins/Space-Mission-Optimization-with-Discrete-Uncertainties-/README.md

     - lib\noisy_GA\noisy_GA.py
     - executed by src\run_NGA.py

-A journal manuscripting containing a full description of all of the above has been accepted for publication in the Journal of Spacecraft and Rockets.
-This file will be updated with the DOI when available.
+A full description of all of the above is available in the following reference [1]

+[1] Gollins, N; Grieser, Z; Ho, K, Multi-Objective Optimization of Space Exploration Campaign Schedules with Stochastic Launch Delay, Journal of Spacecraft and Rockets, 2025

 ## Installation
 ```